lee-janice/nyc_school_funding/README.md

 \par
 ![](output/figures/fig4_top_schools_annotated.png){width=80%} -->

-In the wealthiest schools, this expenditure acted almost as like a "shadow budget."
+In the schools with the wealthiest PTAs, this expenditure acted almost as like a "shadow budget."
 For example, schools like P.S.
 029 John M. Harrigan and P.S.
-158 Bayard Taylor spent private PTA funds worth 25% and 23% of their entire public FSF allocation, respectively.
+158 Bayard Taylor—which ranked 1st and 2nd in per-pupil PTA expenditures— spent private PTA funds worth 25% and 23% of their entire public FSF allocation, respectively.

-#### Comparison with total funding amounts
+#### Caveat: comparison with total funding amounts

 An important caveat to note is that generally, schools with greater need (serving students with more economic need, in greater need of special education services, etc.) receive _more_ in public funding (both in Fair Student Funding allocations and non-FSF allocations):